 Use cheesecloth for the spider web and make these super easy bats from poster board or cardstock.
 You'll find the instructions at the Woman’sDay site.

 The sign alone should scare folks, but adding some giant spiders will definitely do the trick.
 The directions for this project are found at Woman’sDay.

 I'd love to have these spooky eyes near my front door to greet the little ghosts and goblins that come Halloween night.
 See how easy it is to make these spooky eyes by going to Kitchen Fun with My Three Sons.
 I think I would add some solar lights near by to make them visible at night.

 HGTV will show you how to make this life sized ghost.
 Boo!!

-An outdoor garland to decorate around your door using black and orange paper plates and a string of Xmas lights.
+An outdoor wreath to decorate your door with black painted skulls.
 Very nice project.
-Go to all you for the directions.
+Go to Tried & True for the directions.